btschwertfeger/kraken-infinity-grid/doc/configuration.rst

       - Your Kraken secret key.
     * - ``KRAKEN_RUN_NAME``
       - ``str``
-      - The name of the bot, displayed in telegram to differentiate between different instances.
+      - The name of the instance.
+Can be any name that is used to differentiate between instances of the kraken-infinity-grid.
     * - ``KRAKEN_RUN_USERREF``
       - ``int``
       - A reference number to identify the algorithm's orders.
-This can be a timestamp or any integer number. **Use different userref's for different algorithms!**
+This can be a timestamp or any integer number.
+        **Use different userref's for different algorithms!**
     * - ``KRAKEN_BOT_VERBOSE``
       - ``int`` / (``-v``, ``-vv``)
       - Enable verbose logging.